 5.3.9.
 Manufacturers may demonstrate to the approval authority that certain components or systems need not be monitored if, in the event of their total failure or removal, emissions do not exceed the OBD threshold limits given in paragraph 5.5.1.

 5.3.10.
 A sequence of diagnostic checks shall be initiated at each engine start and completed at least once provided that the correct test conditions are met.
 The test conditions shall be selected in such a way that they all occur in the course of normal driving as represented by the type I test of UN GTR No.2.
-If the failure cannot be reliably detected under the type I of UN GTR No.2 test conditions, the manufacturer may propose supplemental test conditions that do allow robust detection of the failure to be agreed with the technical service to the satisfaction of the approval authority.
+If the failure cannot be reliably detected under the type I test of UN GTR No.2 test conditions, the manufacturer may propose supplemental test conditions that do allow robust detection of the failure to be agreed with the technical service to the satisfaction of the approval authority.

 5.3.11.
 The OBD system shall be so designed, constructed and installed in a vehicle as to enable it to comply with the requirements of this UN GTR during conditions of normal use.